 Hair - Hair should be clean, restrained, off the face, and pinned back or up.
-If hair is long, it should be braided or pulled into a bun.
-Very small and neatly trimmed mustache, goatee, and sideburns are permitted.
-Beards are also allowed but must be short and neatly trimmed.
-Beard covers must be worn for untrimmed beards.
+If hair is long, it should be braided, tied up, or pulled into a bun.
+Very small and neatly trimmed mustaches, goatees, and sideburns are permitted.
+Beards are also allowed.
+Hair restraints such as hats, hair coverings or nets, beard restraints, and clothing that covers body hair that are designed and worn to effectively keep employee hair from contacting exposed food are required.
+Beard restraints must be worn when working in food production including the kitchen and the French fry station.
+If a beard is longer than 1⁄2 inch, beard restraints are required.

-Cosmetics - Cosmetics must be subtle, moderate, and within the natural color spectrum.
-This includes hair coloring and colognes.
+Cosmetics - Cosmetics must be subtle and moderate.

 Jewelry - Loose dangling bracelets, earrings, necklaces, and excessive amounts of jewelry can be a safety hazard.
 Therefore, we must limit the amount and type of jewelry worn.
 Jewelry should be moderate, in good taste, and not excessive.
-You are permitted two small earrings in the ear and one small stud nose piercing.
+Small, not dangling earrings are permitted and one small stud nose piercing.
 Facial, tongue, and other visible body piercings are prohibited.
 Solid colored or skin toned spacers or gauges are acceptable.
-You are permitted one small ring, including a wedding ring.
-While preparing food in the kitchen, no jewelry, including bracelets and watches, can be worn except for a small wedding band.
+You are permitted to wear one small ring, including a wedding ring.
+While preparing food and beverages, no jewelry, including bracelets and watches, can be worn except for a small wedding band.

-Nails - Ensure that nails are short, clean, neat, and manicured.
+Nails - Ensure that nails are short, clean, and neat.
 If you wear nail polish, polish must be fresh and not chipping.
 Gloves are required when using artificial nails and nail polish.